Entarochuan/UnitCoder/README.md

 ## 8. Acknowledgements

-We are grateful to the open-source community for their contributions to code generation and evaluation research.
+We are grateful to the open-source community for their contributions to code generation and evaluation research!
 We would like to thank the following works for their code and methods:

 - **[Case2Code](https://github.com/choosewhatulike/case2code)**: For providing the foundation of code synthesis framework and evaluation methodology
 - **[BigCodeBench](https://github.com/bigcode-project/bigcodebench)**: For the comprehensive code evaluation benchmark and unit test execution infrastructure